miruken/Go/README.md

 # Miruken-GO
 The GO implementation of Miruken.

-[SourceCode, Demos, and Documentation](https://github.com/Miruken-DotNet "Miruken-DotNet") are in the Miruken-DotNet repositories.
+[SourceCode, Demos, and Documentation](https://github.com/Miruken-Go "Miruken-Go") are in the Miruken-Go repositories.